ngkimphuongtrang/my_books/README.md

 - Consistency: The server should provide clear and instructive responses, ensuring understandability even when a user submits an erroneous request.

+### Constraints & Challenges

+- Constraint 1.
+It is essential to implement a portable database solution to ensure data continuity, as there is a possibility that I may switch to a different laptop in the future, which would otherwise result in the loss of current data.

 ## Decision
 Given the context provided, it would be prudent to introduce a new module called "My Books," which would be responsible for creating book entries, logging reading sessions, and querying insights about books and reading trends in the database.

+- To handle Contraint 1, I have opted to utilize Docker volumes, which provide a means to persist data independently of the lifecycle of the database container, thereby safeguarding the data even in the event of container deletion.

 ### Database design
 Read [here](docs/database.md) to see how this design was decided.